Dopamine-supervised learning in mammals & fruit flies

 Here I’ll zoom out a bit so that we can see both kinds of dopamine signals, the reinforcement learning dopamine, and the supervised learning dopamine:

-So that’s my hypothesis about dopamine-supervised learning in mammals.
-I think there are good reasons to believe it (again see here), but the reasons are all kinda indirect and suggestive.
+So anyway, that’s my hypothesis about dopamine-supervised learning in mammals.
+I think there are good reasons to believe it (see here), but the reasons are all a bit indirect and suggestive.
 I don’t have a super solid case.

-So, I was delighted when a friend (Adam Marblestone) sent me crystal-clear evidence of dopamine-supervised learning!
+So, I was delighted when (in 2021) a friend (Adam Marblestone) sent me crystal-clear evidence of dopamine-supervised learning!

-By the way, nobody ever told me, but right now is apparently a golden era in drosophila research—pretty much all 135,000 drosophila neurons have been mapped, or will be in the near future.
-See “Drosophila Connectome” on wikipedia.
+By the way, right now is a golden era in drosophila research.
+All 135,000 drosophila neurons have recently been mapped; see the FlyWire papers and website, plus “Drosophila Connectome” on wikipedia for more history.
 For my part, I’m very far from a drosophila expert—pretty much everything I know about drosophila comes from “The connectome of the adult Drosophila mushroom body provides insights into function”, Li et al. 2020, and also Larry Abbott’s 2018 talk which is nice and pedagogical.
 Also, I have some drosophila living in my compost bin at home.
 So yeah, I’m not an expert.
 But I’ll do my best, and please let me know if you see any errors.

-Obvious question: If I’m correct that there’s dopamine-supervised learning in mammals … and if there’s also dopamine-supervised learning in drosophila … could they be homologous??
-I don’t know!
-I guess it’s possible.
-But it could also be a coincidence (convergent evolution).
-Anyway, it’s at least an interesting point of comparison, and I think worth the time to learn about, even if you (like me) are ultimately only interested in humans.
+Obvious question: If I’m correct that there’s dopamine-supervised learning in mammals … and if there’s also dopamine-supervised learning in drosophila … could they be homologous?
+It’s possible!
+See Tomer et al. 2010 and Strausfeld & Hirth 2013 for two slightly different proposed homologies, which are at least vaguely compatible with the functional analogies I’m suggesting in this post—i.e., between the fruit fly “mushroom body” (see below), and part of the mammal forebrain.
+But also, a lot about nervous system architecture has changed in the last 600 million years since our last common ancestor with fruit flies (the so-called Urbilaterian), so I’m not too concerned about the details.
+At the very least, it’s an interesting point of comparison, and I think worth the time to learn about, even if you (like me) are ultimately only interested in humans.
 (Or AIs.)

 Algorithmic background—cerebellum-style supervised learning

 Ironically, after getting you all excited about that possible homology, I will now immediately switch from supervised learning in the mammalian cortex to supervised learning in the mammalian cerebellum.
 The cerebellum does not use dopamine as a supervisory signal—it uses climbing fibers instead.
 I think any resemblance between drosophila and the cerebellum is almost definitely convergent evolution.
-But still, it’s a clean and straightforward resemblance, whereas cortex has a more complicated learning algorithm that I don’t want to get into here.
+But still, it’s a relatively clean and straightforward resemblance, whereas the mammal forebrain has extra complications that I don’t want to get into here.

 So, let’s talk about the cerebellum.
-As far as I can tell, the cerebellum is kinda like a giant memoization system: it watches the activity of other parts of the brain (including parts of the neocortex and amygdala, and maybe other things too), it memorizes patterns in what signals those parts of the brain send under different circumstances, and when it learns such a pattern, it starts sending those same signals itself—just earlier.
-(See my post here for more.)
+As far as I can tell, the cerebellum functions partly like a giant memoization system: it watches the activity of other parts of the brain (including parts of the neocortex and amygdala, and maybe other things too), it memorizes patterns in what signals those parts of the brain send under different circumstances, and when it learns such a pattern, it starts sending those same signals itself—just earlier.
+The cerebellum also does the same time-travel trick for sensory signals coming in from the periphery, in which case the engineering term is not “memoization” but rather “Smith predictors”.
+But the algorithm is the same either way.
+(See my post here (§4.6) for much more.)

 How does it do that?